eharvey71/edtech-platform-integration-bridge/docs/deployment.rst

 The following examples don't take into account the necessary optimization that may be required to deploy the Integation Bridge within certain cloud environments.
 Please use them as a guide to get things started on certain target platforms.

+The build_prod_db.py script isn't included in the repository, but you can create your own by using the prod_test_db.py as a template.

 Containerized App on Google Cloud Run - Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^